 WSSC Water's proactive Project Outreach program is an integral part of our process to include early public involvement in projects.
+Seven Public outreach events across the two Counties were conducted in preparation of the FY2026-2031 budget.
 The objective is to inform affected communities about WSSC Water's plans, actively seek their input, and respond to their concerns.
 WSSC Water's planning approach is an open process, receptive to public comment and involvement.
 Residents of Prince George's and Montgomery Counties are given the opportunity to review clear, accessible documents that describe the rationale behind program planning and project decisions.
 The overall outreach goals are to: